title

 subtitle

-The Future is so bright, you've got to wear shades
+is so bright, you gotta wear shades

 year